How to Track User Activity in WordPress

 Next, you’ll want to install the Custom Dimensions addon.

 To install the addon, visit the Insights » Addons page in your WordPress dashboard.
-Then, click Install under the MonsterInsights Custom Dimensions addon.
+Then, click Install under the MonsterInsights Dimensions addon.

 Install-MonsterInsights-Dimensions-Addon